Skip to main content

 When you can be evicted

-Your landlord can apply for a bailiffs warrant if you:
+Your landlord can ask the court to send bailiffs to evict you if you:

 • stay past the date on an outright order

-• break the conditions in a suspended order
+• break the conditions in your suspended order

 The bailiffs must give you at least 2 weeks' notice of the eviction date.